gaverhae/blog/blog/content/md/posts/2021-10-31-better-bash-functions.md

 ## Subshell awesomeness

-So, say we define our functions with a slightly different syntax:
+Now, say we define our functions with a slightly different syntax:

 ```bash
 my_func() (